 Also, doctors will tell you that inflammation is the problem, but it is not that simple, and again, even "label-safe" use of anti-inflammatories for a long period of time is dangerous.

 In Buddhism, there is a phrase the Second Arrow or the Second Dart.
-The first arrow is shot by someone or something else, the second arrow is the one you keep shooting into yourself as you re-experience, resist, and resent the first arrow.
+The first arrow is shot by someone or something else (injury, pain, heartbreak, the vicissitudes of life), the second arrow is the one you keep shooting into yourself, as you re-experience, resist and resent the first arrow (obsessing over the past, worrying about the future, indulging in a pity party, recoiling from the first arrow, wishing reality was something that it isn't).

 When the first doctor I went to (a really crummy GP who ran his office like something from the movie Brazil) evaluated me, he told me my pain was psychogenic (also known as psychosomatic).
 The frustration with modern medicine would have sent me straight into the arms of alternative medicine at the time if I had not already been a bona fide scientific skeptic.

 When I hear this now, I think "all pain is psychogenic" since all pain is top down.
-Pain is created by the brain.
+Pain is generated by the brain.
 If you are a doctor, do me a favor, and if you mean based-in-psychiatry or brain chemistry or mood disorders or mental health or emotional pain then say so.
 Don't use a vague truism, since all pain is generated by the psyche!
-(Evidence: the entire field of anesthesiology.)
-Also, make sure to mention someone is not a bad person because of this.
+(Evidence: general anesthetics are not analgesics (pain killers) yet the patient does not experience nor remember pain because they are unconscious.
+Pain is generated by the brain, but not when you are in a medically-induced coma.)
+Also, dear, doctor, make sure to mention someone is not a bad person because of this, they are just stuck in a trap.
 Just like someone with clinical depression or bipolar disorder is not a bad person for being unable to pull themselves out of an invisible▾ (to current medical technology) but just-as-real situation.

 Understanding the autonomic nervous system was helpful in understanding why pacing was so important, how adrenaline, stress, and pain interact, and why insomnia made everything so much worse.
 (And why exercise resistance can make it hard to reestablish an exercise habit, since exercise causes adrenaline/norepinephrine plasma increase in proportion to exercise intensity.)
 You can have a chronic autonomic nervous system dysfunction (usually caused by chronic or acute stress) without having a diagnosable disorder (assuming this applies to you and doctors have ruled out other narrow causes).